theonlydejf/SSPS-AsteroidAPI/fs.md

 ### 3.1 Workflow
 User will start by selecting a specific neo by filtering, then the user can inspect a selected NEO.
 After user is done inspecting, he can return to selecting.
 ### 3.2 View details
-The app will have to views:
 ![App design diagram](app-design.png)
+The app will have two views:
 1. NEO selection:
   * Top part - filtering
   * Rest of the view - list of NEOs, that satisfy the filter conditions